natdjerf/cms/content/banner.md

 ---
-message: We will be opening for the season on April 3rd!
+message: We are open for the season!
+Come on by
 active: true
 ---